-From 1991 to 1995, Mark served in the administration of Kentucky Governor Brereton C. Jones, serving at the highest levels of the administration as General Counsel to the Governor, Budget Director and Secretary of the Governor’s Executive Cabinet.
-In the last position, Mark was the highest-ranking official in the state government below the Governor overseeing the state’s 34,000 employees and its $10 billion biennial budget.
+From 1991 to 1995, Mark served in the administration of Kentucky Governor Brereton C. Jones as General Counsel to the Governor, Budget Director and Secretary of the Governor’s Executive Cabinet.
+In this last position, Mark was the highest ranking official in state government below the Governor, overseeing the state’s 34,000 employees and its $10 billion biennial budget.

 Mark is admitted to every court in Kentucky, the U.S. Court of Appeals for the Sixth Circuit and the U.S. Supreme Court.
 He has served as a Special Justice on the Kentucky Supreme Court.